 Sigmoidoscopy: A physician inserts a tube with a camera at the end through the rectum.
 The physician is able to look for abnormalities in the lining of the lower end of the colon.
 The doctor cannot view the entire colon with this test.

-Tumor: A mass of tissue that is the result of the uncontrolled growth of body cells.
-Can be malignant (cancer) or benign (not cancer).
+Tumor: A mass of tissue with excessive growth.
+Can be malignant (cancerous) or benign (not cancerous).